Irreconcilables (Philippines)

-Irreconcilables, in the context of the Philippines, were a group of former insurrectionists who were deported from the Philippines to the island of Guam by the U.S. Military Government of the Philippines because of their unwillingness to swear allegiance to the government of the United States after their capture by U.S. forces during the Philippine-American War.
+Irreconcilables, in the context of the Philippines, were a class of former insurrectionists deported to the island of Guam by the U.S. Military Government of the Philippines for their unwillingness to swear allegiance to the United States government after their capture by U.S. forces in the Philippine-American War.

 Deportation

 The deportation was effectuated by an order issued by Major General Arthur MacArthur Jr., the then U.S. Military Governor of the Philippines.
 The order read as follows: